Appearance

 - Click Update to save the changes.

-A foreign key is a database concept that shows the relationship between 2 objects/tables.
-In our SimOutcome field, we are essentially saying "grab the simSettingsId field from one table and link it to the primary key (id) of the other table".
+A foreign key shows the relationship between 2 objects/tables.
+In the traffic example, we're saying "grab the simSettingsId field from the SimOutcome table and link it to the primary key (id) of the SimSettings table".

 After clicking Update, you should see a link between the two objects as shown below.